Tobylobah/Rock-Paper-Scissors/README.md

 Scissors beats Paper

 The Winner is decided based on their choice and how it interpretes with the rule of the game

+The project is stored in the master branch of this repository - Here's the link https://github.com/Huzzy619/Rock-Paper-Scissors/tree/master